 Data Scientist Salaries in Illinois

 We’ll tell you straight—you’re not going to command the same salary numbers in Chicago that you might in San Francisco or New York.
-A 2016 Burtch Works Study on the Salaries of Data Scientists, noted that median base salaries for individual contributors were at least $2,000 below Northeast and West Coast data scientists, a figure which Glassdoor statistics support.
+A 2017 Burtch Works Study on the Salaries of Data Scientists, noted that median base salaries for individual contributors in the Middle U.S. were about $1,000 to $5,000 below Northeast and West Coast data scientists.

 On the other hand, if you choose to stay in Chicago, you will have a cost of living that hovers around the national average.
 This could be a deciding factor if you’re considering running your own start-up or working with a research group at one of the universities.

 You might also wish to consider your return on investment (ROI) by browsing through Payscale’s College ROI Report.
-Data science is a new field, so these figures won’t be 100% accurate, but it’s interesting to note that IIT (#40) and UIUC (#54) are the top performers when it comes Illinois schools.
+Data science is a new field, so these figures won’t be 100% accurate, but it’s interesting to note that IIT (#75) and UIUC (#73), as of March 2018,are the top performers when it comes Illinois schools.